-The biggest vote getter was the center-left Democratic Party (29.5 %), followed by former Prime Minister’s Silvio Burlusconi’s right-wing People of Freedom Party (29.1%).
+The biggest vote-getter was the center-left Democratic Party (29.5 %), followed by former Prime Minister’s Silvio Berlusconi’s right-wing People of Freedom Party (29.1%).
 The quirky Five Star Movement, led by comedian Beppo Grillo, which ran on a five-point platform that included a jobs program and a halt to pension cuts, came in third (25.5 %).
 Fourth place went to the Monti’s Civic Choice (10.5%).

-In spite of the political differences among the three top voter getters, all ran on anti-austerity programs of one variety or other.
-So while there is little common ground between Burlusconi, Democratic Party leader and former Communist Pier Luigi Bersani—most likely the next prime minister—and self-described “wildman” Grillo, all agreed that two years of austerity had done nothing but impoverish Italians and throttle whatever life remained in its fragile economy.
+In spite of the political differences among the three top vote-getters, all ran on anti-austerity programs of one variety or other.
+So while there is little common ground between Berlusconi, Democratic Party leader and former Communist Pier Luigi Bersani—most likely the next prime minister—and self-described “wildman” Grillo, all agreed that two years of austerity had done nothing but impoverish Italians and throttle whatever life remained in its fragile economy.

 In Europe’s corridors of power, however, the judgment by the overwhelming majority of Italians that austerity had been tried and found wanting was greeted by an avalanche of outrage, ranging from characterizations of Italy—the third largest economy in the eurozone—as a country of “clowns” and “children” to a few outright threats should any other countries dare follow in their wake: